 This is the date as from which your books on FreeAgent will start - which, because your business is new, will be the same as the date we call the "company start date", the day your business started up.
 If your business is a limited company, this "company start date" will be the date on its certificate of incorporation that you'll receive from Companies House.

 You won't have any opening balances to put in, because your business is brand new.

 I've forgotten what I put for my FreeAgent start date.

-Go to Settings at the top right of the page, then click on Accounting Dates.
-It's the third date on the list.
+Select your company name at the top right of the page, and go to Settings.
+Scroll down and click on Accounting Dates.

 What effects does the FreeAgent start date have on the figures?